 My name is Angelique Mulder-Brouwer, Master Child Physiotherapist since 2012.
-In January 2020 I will take over the paediatric physiotherapy practice in Blaricum from Olga Ottervanger and continue under a different name: KANjer kinderfysio.
+In January 2020 I took over the paediatric physiotherapy practice in Blaricum from Olga Ottervanger and continue under a different name: KANjer kinderfysio.
 The word KANjer carries ‘can do’ in it and it implies: ‘You’re doing great things’ or ‘You can do anything you put your mind to’.

 I have been working as a child physiotherapist since 1998 and I have broad experience in the field.
 I started my career in London, in a university hospital and later in a children’s rehabilitation centre.
 After 15 years of living and working abroad we returned to the Netherlands, where I started my masters degree in paediatric physiotherapy and worked in private practices, special education, early years diagnostics kindergarten groups and the international schools in Hilversum and Utrecht.
 In addition to my work as a child physiotherapist, I am a teacher on the Avans+ child physiotherapy master’s program in Breda.
 The alternation between education and practice keeps me motivated and enthusiastic about my great profession.

 Working with children and their parents in a playful yet purposeful and effective way inspires me; nothing is as motivating as seeing a child shine with pride and pleasure when he or she learns something under my guidance.